 As I gained confidence and ventured into more advanced repairs, another fact became glaringly obvious.
 It was becoming increasingly difficult to find quality repair articles for the “Do It Yourself” home mechanic.
 The internet had unfortunately become over run with poorly written blogs, unresolved forum questions and shaky YouTube videos.
 Even expensive repair manuals brush over critical steps and lack photos that require a deeper level of understanding to properly perform the procedure.
 I knew that I could do better than this.

 I decided to try and resolve these issues by creating the BMW Repair Guide, a comprehensive online repair site with articles written for the Do It Yourself home mechanic.
 Every article is original and includes detailed photos, videos, and step by step instructions on how to properly do the repair.
 All of our articles also include a complete tool and parts list to help you do the job correctly.
 We have also included a difficulty and repair cost scale in every article to help you determine if it is a job you want to undertake.

-I am also an avid HPDE fan, and I enjoy racing my 1996 M3 around our local tracks like Sebring and Palm Beach International Speedway.
-I have also started adding articles on BMW modifications for maximizing your performance on the track.
+I am also an avid HPDE fan, and I enjoy racing my 1996 M3 around our local tracks like Sebring and Palm Beach International Speedway here in Florida.
+We have also started adding articles on BMW modifications for maximizing your performance on the track.

 I highly encourage BMW DIYers to purchase the applicable Bentley Repair Manual for your model vehicle (if it’s available).
 It contains lots of valuable information about your BMW, including wiring diagrams, torque values, and a pretty cool history of the evolution of your model car.
 I also encourage my readers to buy a good quality diagnostic scanner.
 You can read about the one we use here.